Surrogacy By State

 How Much do Surrogates get Paid in Alaska?

 Commercial surrogacy, also known as compensated surrogacy, is when a surrogate gets paid for her time and energy in addition to the compensation for all the surrogacy- and pregnancy-related expenses.
-Most first-time commercial surrogates get $45,000-50,000.
-Sometimes, repeat surrogates receive more — even up to $75,000.
+For surrogates in Alaska, you have the chance to earn $50,000-$110,000 in compensation as a recognition for the time, energy and dedication you invest in the process.

 Altruistic Surrogacy in Alaska